microsoft/sarif-sdk/README.md

 If you want to build the SDK from source, rather than consuming the NuGet package, proceed as follows:

+1. Install .NET Core SDK 2.0 from https://www.microsoft.com/net/download/core

-1. Ensure that Visual Studio 2015 is installed on your machine.
+2. Ensure that Visual Studio 2017 is installed on your machine.

-    You can build in either VS 2015 or VS 2017, but at present the build requires certain assemblies that are supplied only in VS 2015, so it must be present.
+    You can build in VS 2017, but at present the build requires certain assemblies that are supplied only in VS 2015, so it must be present.

-2. Ensure that your Visual Studio installation includes the components that support
+3. Ensure that your Visual Studio installation includes the components that support
     - C# development
     - C++ development
     - Visual Studio extension (VSIX) development

-3. Open a Visual Studio 2015 _or_ Visual Studio 2017 Developer Command Prompt Window.
+4. Open a Visual Studio 2017 Developer Command Prompt Window.

-4. From the root directory of your local repo, run the command `BuildAndTest.cmd`.
+5. From the root directory of your local repo, run the command `BuildAndTest.cmd`.
     This restores all necessary NuGet packages, builds the SDK, and runs all the tests.

     All build output appears in the `bld\` subdirectory of the repo root directory.